topMon/general-lib/README.md

 # general-lib
-common tools,library,and user guide for some tools.
+Common tools,Library,and User Guide for some Tools.